310mc/https-310mc.github.io-tl/source/_posts/submarine/epilogue.md

 {% endbubble %}

 {% bubble Tetora awkward0 %}
-It really annoys me when I get told that I'm going through a rebellious phase, ‘cuz it makes me feel like I’m being treated like a kid…
+It really annoys me when I get told that I’m going through a rebellious phase, ‘cuz it makes me feel like I’m being treated like a kid…

 But the very fact I feel that way is a sign that it *is* that, isn’t it?
 {% endbubble %}